 We recognise that regular site attendance across projects is still crucial and a fundamental aspect of our service delivery.

-We will continue to update this page as the global situation progresses.
+We will continue to update this page as needed.